Skip to main content Skip to main navigation Skip to footer content

 Building Healthy Communities (BHC) was part of a ten-year, place-based initiative to advance health equity at the local level beginning in 2010.
 This fourteen-site initiative, funded by The California Endowment, focused on advocacy work and capacity building for change in each geographic community.
 The role of BHC Merced was to convene local residents, leaders, organizations in The Merced Place and provide a platform to elevate their voices.

-• CEP White Paper
+CEP White Recording

 Fresno COVID-19 Equity Project: White Paper